apache/cxf-fediz/examples/springPreauthWebapp/README.txt

 -------------------------------
 First copy this sample's Fediz Configuration file (src/main/config/fediz_config.xml) into the Tomcat-RP's conf folder.
-This configuration references the Java keystore 'tomcat-rp.jks' available in Fediz' examples/samplekeys folder but should already be in the Tomcat RP's root folder when you configured this instance as stated in the prerequisites.
+This configuration references the Java keystore 'rp-ssl-server.jks' available in Fediz' examples/samplekeys folder but should already be in the Tomcat RP's root folder when you configured this instance as stated in the prerequisites.